FUE (Follicular Unit Excision)

 View

 Photo 3.
-Donor area one year after the FUE procedure
+Donor area one year after the FUE hair transplant

-FUE is considered to be the most modern hair transplantation technique, but in fact, it is far from that.
+FUE is considered a more modern method, but in reality, this is far from the truth.

-The FUE era began with the famous publication by American hair transplant surgeons William Rassman and Robert Bernstein: "FUE Procedure - Minimally Invasive Surgery for Hair Transplantation" in the journal "Dermatologic Surgery" in 2002.
-After this article, the whole world started performing FUE.
-However, the first FUE procedures far predate Rassman and Bernstein.
-Dr. Shoji Okuda and Dr. Hajime Tamura used exactly the same technique during World War II.
-But unfortunately, their invaluable experience was lost because of the war.
-At the end of 20th century Dr. Ray Woods began using this technique, but did not present or publish his work.
-Thus, Rassman and Bernstein are considered to be the pioneers of the FUE method (see photos 4 and 5).
+The beginning of the FUE era is recognized as the famous publication by American hair transplant specialists William Rassman and Robert Bernstein, "FUE Procedure - Minimally Invasive Hair Transplantation Technique" in the journal "Dermatologic Surgery" in 2002.
+After this article, FUE procedures became widespread all over the world.
+However, in reality, the FUE technique appeared in Japan during World War II.
+Dr. Shoji Okuda and especially Dr. Hajime Tamura used exactly the same methodology as we do today with FUE, but their invaluable experience was lost due to the war.
+In the 1990s, in Australia, Dr. Ray Woods began to use this technique again, but he did not present or publish his work anywhere, so Rassman and Bernstein are considered the pioneers of the FUE method (see photos 4 and 5).

 Photo 4.
 A debate between William Rassman and Akaki Tsilosani at the experts round table at the ISHRS Meeting in Kuala Lumpur, 2014.